DonDebonair/pelican-bootstrap3/README.md

 This is a Bootstrap 3 theme for Pelican.
 It's fully responsive.
 Bootstrap 3 has seen an official, final release now, so I don't expect any breaking changes anymore.
 I will try to keep it up-to-date.

+## NOTE

+If you want to adjust this theme to your own liking, I encourage you to fork it.
+This theme has started to gather more and more attention in the form of stars and forks.
+I'm not seeing much real participation though :) If you make improvements that are useful to others and can make the theme better in general **please don't hesitate to make a pull request**.

 ## Installation

 First: